France

 Mammuthus sungari), reached

-heights of at least 5 metres at the shoulder.
+heights of at least 5 meters at the shoulder.

 Mammoths would probably normally weigh in the region of 6 to 8 tons, but exceptionally large